SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/native-payments.md

 and [iOS SDK Configuration][ios-bare-minimum-configuration] of the Bare Minimum Implementation chapter.

-You need to listen to some state updates from the Native Payment session, updating your UI and informing the user according to the events.
+You need to listen to some state updates from the Payment session, updating your UI and informing the user according to the events.
 You do this by implementing the `SwedbankPaySDKPaymentSessionDelegate` protocol.
 In the following example, we implement the delegate protocol and the eight required methods.
 Note that the actions to perform in these callbacks are completely dependent on the checkout user experience of your application.

 ```swift
 func paymentSessionFetched(availableInstruments: [SwedbankPaySDK.AvailableInstrument]) {